Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 80         | Target Type# | No | Closer | Ends when a team member kill the designated target |
 81         | Target Type# | No | Farther | Ends when a team member kill the designated target |

-Note: New Attack action scripts (74, 75, 78 ,79) that are focused in target threat use `TargetSpecialThreatCoefficientDefault` and `EnemyHouseThreatBonus` tags from Rulesmd.ini.
+Note: New Attack action scripts (74, 75, 78, 79) that are focused in target threat use `TargetSpecialThreatCoefficientDefault` and `EnemyHouseThreatBonus` tags from `rulesmd.ini`.

 Note: All Aircrafts that attack other air units will end the script.
 This behavior is intentional because without it aircrafts had some bugs that weren't fixable at the time of developing the feature.